-By default, the DPC tool will not have a UI for interacting with the users.
-Instead, it will provide an interface in the form of a generic Control API for controlling all user-based actions explained above (e.g., authenticate / configure the data sources, start the data import, export and delete data).
+By default, the DPC tool does not have a UI for interacting with the users.
+Instead, it provides an interface in the form of a generic Control API for controlling all user-based actions explained above (e.g., authenticate / configure the data sources, start the data import, export and delete data).
 Any PIMS component can implement this interface and provide an actual UI for the user.

-The Control API will be implemented as a secure HTTPS service that comforts to the REST architectural style, in order to be compatible with all other PIMS modules.
-More specifically it will provide the following functions:
+The Control API is implemented as a secure HTTPS service that comforts to the REST architectural style, in order to be compatible with all other PIMS modules.
+More specifically it provides the following functions:

 - List available Data Stores

 - Install / uninstall / configure / clear a Data Store

 - List available Transformation Programs

 - Install / uninstall / configure a Transformation Program

 - Authenticate with external PIMS

 - Start / stop data portability

-- Download outported data
+- Download exported data

 - Clear all data stores